9 most pet-friendly airlines in America

 More need-to-knows: Prior to your flight and as soon as you can, you’ll want to contact American Airlines customer service to reserve a spot for your pet.
 Pets flying with you in the cabin must remain in their carrier under the seat for the entire duration of the flight.
-Note that American Airlines does not allow pets to travel in the cabin if you are flying to/from Hawaii, Bolivia, Chile, Uruguay, Argentina, Venezuela, or on transatlantic flights.
+Note that American Airlines does not allow pets to travel in the cabin if you are flying to/from Hawaii, Jamaica, Brazil, Chile, Uruguay, Argentina, Colombia, or on any transatlantic/transpacific flights.

 More need-to-knows: United Airlines only allows two dogs in the cabin for most of their flights, so you’ll want to call ahead as soon as you can to confirm your pet can travel with you.
 The pet carrier must fit completely under the seat.
 If your pet cannot fly with you in the cabin, you can use United Airlines’ pet transportation service, PetSafe.
 The airline has partnered with American Humane to improve their pet shipping processes, so it’s a very safe way of making sure your pet arrives at the destination safe and sound!

 PetSafe is temporarily suspended.

 Types of pets allowed: Dogs, cats, and household birds for domestic U.S. flights